USER ACTIVATION & subscription

 // Part Two: The Velocity Deep-Dive (Survival Analysis)

-Extended the study with survival modeling (Kaplan-Meier + Cox proportional hazards) to solvethe "First Meeting" paradox.
+Extended the analysis using survival modeling (Kaplan-Meier + Cox proportional hazards) to solve the "First Meeting" paradox coming out from Part One.

 //Part Two: The Velocity Deep-Dive (Survival Analysis)

-Extended the study with survival modeling (Kaplan-Meier + Cox proportional hazards) to solvethe "First Meeting" paradox.
+Extended the analysis using survival modeling (Kaplan-Meier + Cox proportional hazards) to solve the "First Meeting" paradox coming out from Part One.

 View in GitHub